biblenerd/awesome-bible-developer-resources/README.md

 ### CATSS

 Computer Assisted Tools for Septuagint/Scriptural Studies (CATSS) by [The International Organization for Septuagint and Cognate Studies (IOSCS)](http://ccat.sas.upenn.edu/ioscs/) at University of Pennsylvania.
+This format was used explicitly for the CCAT Project, but is referenced as these are high quality resources (especially for Greek Bible studies including the LXX).

 - [Computer Assisted Tools for Septuagint/Scriptural Studies (CATSS) page](http://ccat.sas.upenn.edu/rak//catss.html) &mdash; Main page for CATSS with links to project's history, modules, bibliography, and related links.
 - [Center for Computer Analysis of Texts (CCAT) Gopher Materials](http://ccat.sas.upenn.edu/gopher/) &mdash; Texts and other materials.